Installation on AWS

 --redis-db: Redis storage database number, defaults to 0

 --redis-use-ssl: if set, the Redis connection will assume it’s encrypted (use with Redis providers that support in-transit encryption)

 --no-bind-slugs: if set, the gateway will listen to API IDs as root paths instead of API slugs (default)

-This is just a portion of configuration options available for the gateway to facilitate a quick setup.
-The rest may be set by either editing/replacing the
+This is just a portion of the configuration options available for the Tyk Gateway to facilitate a quick setup.
+Others may be set by either editing or replacing the

 /opt/tyk-gateway/tyk.conf file or adding environment variables to

 While the instructions above are sufficient for manually setting up a single Tyk Gateway instance, one may need to launch more with the help of automation.
 One common way to do this on AWS is by using an EC2 auto-scaling group.